Logo of the The Poor Swiss

 Of course, we should not forget about the security of our money.
 You never want to send your money to a service that you cannot trust with this money.

-Contrary to most Robo-advisors, Finpension Invest has a securities firm license.
+Contrary to most robo-advisors, Finpension Invest has a securities firm license.
 It means they can hold securities directly themselves, without relying on a third-party custody bank.
 From a regulation perspective, everything is in order.

-If Finpension were to bankrupt, shares would be safe because Finpension has to segregate customer assets from their own.
+If Finpension were to go bankrupt, shares would be safe because Finpension has to segregate customer assets from their own.
 It would likely take a while because it would have to be transferred to a new custodian bank, but this should work well.

 It is worth mentioning that Finpension has been profitable since 2019 (only a few years after creation).
 This is important for the long-term use of the service.
-Many Robo-advisors in Switzerland are losing money.
+Many robo-advisors in Switzerland are losing money.

 I have not been aware of any technical security issue with Finpension.

 The only small downside is that they are a new securities firm (since March 2024).
-However, Finpension itself has been managing money since 2016 and has well over 2 billion Swiss francs in assets under management.
+However, Finpension itself has been managing money since 2016 and has well over 5 billion Swiss francs in assets under management.
 This gives them a lot of experience.

-Overall, money at Finpension Invest should be as safe as with any other Swiss Robo-advisor.
+Overall, money at Finpension Invest should be as safe as with any other Swiss robo-advisor.

 Alternatives

 An excellent way to get an idea of how good a service is to compare it against other alternatives.
-There are many Robo-advisors available in Switzerland.
+There are many robo-advisors available in Switzerland.
 I have compared Finpension Invest against three services.

 Finpension Invest vs True Wealth

-Cheapest Swiss Robo-Advisor
+Affordable Swiss Robo-Advisor

 TrueWealth Robo-Advisor